 Some major airlines (such as ANA, Asiana, Cathay Pacific, Delta, Emirates, Japan Airlines, KLM, Qantas, Qatar Airways, Singapore Airlines, Thai Airways, Turkish Airlines) can offer flat beds on some aircraft but have angled-flat and/or recliner seats on others which vary by route.
 Always do your homework by studying seat maps.

-For example, let’s say you happen to be flying business class with Singapore Airlines from London to Sydney via Singapore.
-On the London to Singapore leg you will experience the airline’s full flat bed product (1-2-1 configuration) on its Airbus A380 or Boeing 777-300ER.
+For example, let’s say you happen to be flying business class with Thai Airways from London to Sydney via Bangkok.
+On the London to Bangkok leg you will experience the airline’s full flat bed product (1-2-1 configuration) on its Airbus A380 or Boeing 777-300ER.
 All well and good.

-However when you get on the Singapore-Sydney sector (3,900 miles) you could find yourself on a Boeing 777-200 with the older cradle style seating in business class (2-3-2 regional config with 50″ pitch, 20″ width) – this could be a disappointment to some.
-On that sector be sure to choose either the A380 or 777-300ER option to maintain the flat bed.
+However when you get on the Bangkok-Sydney sector (4,600 miles) you could find yourself on a Boeing 747 with the older cradle-style recliner seating in business class (2-2 regional configuration with 50″ pitch, 20″ width) – this could be a disappointment to some.

 A European exception is Air France which generally has angled-flat seats in its business class cabin.
-You will only find fully lie-flat seats across the fleet in its first class cabins and in the Boeing 777-300ER in business class.
+You will only find fully lie-flat seats across the fleet in its first class cabins and in the Boeing 777-300ER/Boeing 787 in business class.